Wyoming Massage Liability Insurance Guidelines

 · Hydrotherapy (some states requires this)

-Each accredited school will have their own curriculum, but they will have these core classes include along with having hands-on training to learn basic massage practices.
+Each accredited school will have their own curriculum, but they will have these core classes, as well as providing hands-on training to learn basic massage practices.
 You can check with the school to see if they are nationally accredited.

 Why Should I Take National Examinations If Wyoming Doesn’t Require It?

 Passing national certification exams means that you are qualified to the level of excellence on a national level.
-These examinations also will bypass some of the requirements for licensure in other states.
+In some cases, these examinations bypass some of the requirements for licensure in other states.
 Plus, having a national certification gives your clients ease of mind and allows certain insurances to be put in place.

 The National Certification Examinations that you may take are: